kjahan/questions_answering/README.md

 $ pip install -r requirements.txt
 ````

+Make sure you download the pre-trained model before running the server.
+Check model's [README.md](model/README.md) for the instructions on how to download and save the model.

-To run the server, navigate into the main project's directory and type
+To run the web server, navigate into the main project's directory and type

 ```
 $ flask run